 Do you know what makes your best sellers different from the rest?
-It’s crucial question that sales managers need to answer, if they are to lift up the performance of their team through sales coaching.
+It’s a crucial question that sales managers need to answer if they are to lift up the performance of their team through sales coaching.
 Language is a powerful predictor of success.
 Good news is, you no longer need to comb through hundreds or thousands of sales conversations to find the needle in the thread.
 Artificial Intelligence (AI) can do this instantly for you.

 How AI Can Identify What Makes Your Best Sellers Different

 How To Become The Best Sales Rep Using AI

 AI can instantly analyze billions of sales call recordings.
 Using this data, it can establish patterns that show what makes a successful sales conversation – and what breaks it.
 Matt detailed the process in his speaker session at the AI Growth Summit, a virtual event for artificial intelligence leaders.